WatheqAlshowaiter/ar-php-dompdf/Readme.md

 You can see the samples of
 1. [Old Laravel Code](./generated-pdf/old-laravel-code.pdf).
 It seems perfect but it will be ruined when when there is more text like ![this image](./generated-pdf/indentation-problem.jpg)
 2. [New PHP Code](./generated-pdf/new-code.pdf)

+You can follow the descusstion to solve this problem [here](https://github.com/khaled-alshamaa/ar-php/issues/59).